OpenBfS/UncertRadio/docs/first_steps.rst

-   If a quantile value is modified, the associated probability value must be changed; this is indicated by disabling its editing and the button “adjust“ (above) becomes activatable.
+   If a quantile value is modified, the associated probability value must be changed; this is indicated by disabling its editing and the button "adjust" (above) becomes activatable.
 In the case of modifying a probability value first, the procedure is just vice versa.
-By clicking the “adjust“ button, the other associated value is adjusted;
+By clicking the "adjust" button, the other associated value is adjusted;
    without this adjustment the dialog cannot be closed.

 -  the **method of defining Decision thresholds and Detection limits**: